KweenMother/Kween-of-Kodi/README.md

 ## 🧠 Final Thought

-> “This wasn’t a fix.
+> This wasn’t a fix.
 > It was a **revolution in home networking**.
-> And now I own every byte I pay for.”
+> And now I own every byte I pay for.